Greece's ruling conservatives extend lead in opinion polls

 After inconclusive talks on the bill on Monday, PASOK chief Evangelos Venizelos said he would not back down.

 "We have a political formation which is blatantly Nazi," he said.
-"It's our international duty... to have full-fledged legislation against pro-Nazi and violent, racist behavior."
+"It's our international duty... to have full-fledged legislation against pro-Nazi and violent, racist behaviour."

 Golden Dawn, which denies any involvement in anti-immigrant attacks, ranked third with 10 percent in the GPO poll.